Advanced Search

 The clearance of the Weekly’s manuscript is in the form of internal clearance and peer review.

-According to the standards of the Weekly, manuscripts submitted by China CDC’s authors or corresponding authors will be considered internal manuscripts.
-Before submitting to ScholarOne-Weekly, an internal clearance process of the original department/center is required to review and confirm the scientific rigor and compliance of the manuscript.
-Having the English reviewed by native-English speakers is heavily recommended; failure to reach a certain language standard in English may result in delay of publication or, in severe cases, conditional or final rejection.
+Before submitting to ScholarOne-Weekly, an internal clearance process of the author's original division/department/center is required to review and confirm the scientific rigor and compliance of the manuscript.
+Having the English reviewed by native-English speakers is required; failure to reach a certain language standard in English may result in delay of publication or, in severe cases, conditional or final rejection.

 B. Peer-review